20milliliter/command-terminal/README.md

 # command-terminal

-CommandTerminal is an addon for Godot 4 that manages a user-created Command Line.
+CommandTerminal is an addon for Godot 4 that manages a developer-created Command Line.
 Commands can be registered from anywhere in the codebase with `CommandServer.register_command()` and executed from a CommandLine control node to be placed in your project.

 ## Features